 A. Chiggers are the larval stage of tiny mites.
 Their bites create an intensely itchy, inflammatory response in susceptible people.

 Some people are extremely vulnerable to chigger bites.
 Not only do they get red itchy spots where they have been bitten, they develop blisters that are hard to heal.
+Prevention is definitely the way to go if possible.

-Where do Chiggers Hang Out?
+Where Do Chiggers Hang Out?

-Because these mites are so tiny you will rarely know when they have climbed on board your body.
+Because these mites are so tiny, you will rarely know when they have climbed on board your body.
 They hang out on grass and bushes and wait for an unsuspecting victim to brush by.

 Although many people believe they burrow under the skin and lay eggs, the dermatologists tell us that is not true.
 When they bite us, they leave behind a brew of digestive enzymes.
 Those enzymes provoke an allergic reaction in highly sensitive people.
 Others may not even realize they have been bitten because they are resistant to those digestive chemicals.